What Is "No Sale No Fee"?

 - A break in property chain – property chains can be complicated.
 If at any point any one person in the chain backs out of his transaction, it will directly affect you and your sale or purchase will also fall through.
 If you want to know more about property chains, please see our article on this subject.

 - Gazumping – This is when the seller accepts a better offer even though they have accepted a lower one earlier.
 Though this is perfectly legal, it can cause the transaction to fall through.
-To know more about gazumping please see our article.
+Click here to find out how to avoid being gazumped.

-- A bad survey – quite often than not people do actually back out when they learn that the property they were interested in suffers from legal defects.
+- A bad survey – quite often than not people do actually back out after a bad survey report.
 If you have gotten a bad survey, here is what you need to know.

 You will still have to pay some amount

 If you use services of a conveyancer who offers no sale no fee arrangement, though you will be required to pay a small initial deposit (which may be subject to surrender if the deal does not go through) but you will not be charged legal fees if the transaction falls through.